SolarPerformanceInsight/SolarPerformanceInsight.github.io/documentation/quickstart.md

    - name
    - latitude and longitude.
 Use decimal degress (e.g., 35.5) without a direction character (e.g. N, E) and use negative longitude for locations west of the prime meridian.
    - elevation above mean sea level in meters
-3. [Inverters] (#inverter).
+3. [Inverters](#inverter).
 A system can have one or more inverters.
 The options for inverter parameters depend on the performance model.
-4. [Arrays] (#array).
+4. [Arrays](#array).
 An array is a collection of modules with the same fixed or tracking orientation.
 One or more arrays can be associated with each inverter.
 Array parameters depend on the performance model.

 ## System performance models {#performancemodel}